buccaneerai/note-window-consumer/performance/2023-04-20/Backpain/g.md

 ```

 #### INTRO
-The patient came in with a history of back problems and has been experiencing pains down their left leg when sitting down for long periods of time, especially on hard surfaces.
+The patient came in with a history of back problems and has been experiencing pain down their left leg when sitting down for long periods of time, particularly on harder surfaces.

 #### CC
-Back problems and left leg pain
+Left leg pain

 #### HPI
-The patient has had back problems since their teenage years, but the pain down their left leg started about two years ago.
-They noticed it gets worse when sitting on hard surfaces and somewhat improves with exercise, stretching, and yoga.
-They have had an x-ray of their lower back and were told that one of their vertebrae is fused to their hip on the left side.
-The patient has been seeing a chiropractor for about 10 years and has tried physical therapy, including deep myofascial release and dry needling, but did not notice any significant improvement.
-They've also tried using a lacrosse ball for relief, non-steroidal anti-inflammatory drugs (NSAIDs), and ice, which all seem to help temporarily.
+The patient has had back problems since their teenage years, but the left leg pain started about two years ago.
+The pain seems to be related to sitting on hard surfaces for extended periods of time and is somewhat alleviated by exercise, stretching, or doing yoga.
+The patient has previously had an x-ray of their lower back, which showed a fused vertebra on the left side.
+The pain can range from a 2 to a 5 on a daily basis and can worsen to an 8 if sitting for too long.
+Using a lacrosse ball to apply pressure to the painful area provides temporary relief, but the patient is unsure if this is causing more harm in the long run.

 #### ROS
 - gastrointestinal: [true] abdominal pain